sixdegrees/oahu-wordpress-plugin/README.md

 and upload the zip from there.

-or simply unzip it or clone the repo under `wp-content/plugins`.
+Alternatively, you can simply unzip it or clone the repo under `wp-content/plugins`.

 ## Setup